saif86/Pakfood-Internationals---OOP-Case-Study/README.md

 ![untitled](https://user-images.githubusercontent.com/41892175/47066237-059ca480-d218-11e8-95c2-0aab7e8980ac.png)

 ## Task 3 - Inheritance & Aggregation
-In continuation of the Task 1, consider the following class diagram (a part from Task 1 solution), detailed description of the diagram is given in the table:
+In continuation of the Task 1, consider the following class diagram (a part from Task 1 solution), detailed description of the diagram is given in the table.

 ![untitled](https://user-images.githubusercontent.com/41892175/47195552-060b7b80-d38f-11e8-9cb1-925046898181.png)